 - Get emergency medical help or call 911 if you have a severe reaction.

-The severity and characteristics for a rash from poison ivy may vary from person to person.
+The severity and characteristics of a rash from poison ivy may vary from person to person.
 The worst symptoms are often seen during days 4 to 7 after coming in contact with the plant.
 The rash may last for 1 to 3 weeks.

 - Stay out of areas where you know poison ivy can be.

-- Wear long pants, a long sleeve shirt, boots, and gloves when entering any area where poison ivy can be.
+- Wear long pants, a long-sleeve shirt, boots, and gloves when entering any area where poison ivy can be.
 The less skin exposed the better.

 - If exposed, wash the skin as soon as possible.
-If you get most of the oils off quickly it will help to limit the rash.
+If you get most of the oils off quickly, it will help to limit the rash.

 - Wash any items or tools that may have been in contact with poison ivy.
 The oils of the plant can remain on the objects for long periods of time and you can indirectly get a rash this way.

 - Never burn poison ivy to get rid of it.
 The burning plant can still release oils that could result in a widespread rash for anyone near the fire.